QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

         - sweep: a single pass across the disk
         - F-SCAN
             - freeze the queue when doing a sweep
-            - places re- quests that come in during the sweep into a queue to be serviced later
+            - places requests that come in during the sweep into a queue to be serviced later
             - avoids starvation of far-away requests
         - C-SCAN
             - sweeps outer -> inner, inner -> outer